ministryofjustice/cloud-platform/architecture-decision-record/020-Do-GitOps.md

 All these areas gain similar benefits: reviewable, auditable, testable, auto-suggestions, tight coupling between code and prod environment for low risk deploys.

-GitOps also helps us to being able to treat the platform elements as [cattle not pets](/docs/Architecture-Official.md#cattle-not-pets).
+GitOps also helps us to being able to treat the platform elements as [cattle not pets].

 ## Context